AIA, LEED AP BD+C

 “I listen for opportunities in a project that encourage a stronger dialogue, erasing the edge between architecture and interior design, and fostering a seamless experience as individual users navigate through space.”

 Stacey received a Bachelor of Science in Interior Design and a Master of Architecture from Arizona State University.
-She is NCIDQ Certified, and is currently working toward her architectural license.
+She is NCIDQ Certified.

 AIA, LEED AP BD+C